Should Texans Be All In On Notre Dame's Kyle Hamilton At No. 3?

 Kyle Hamilton

 The measurables alone make Hamilton an intriguing player for teams selecting in the top 10.
-Coming in at 6-4 and weighing 220 pounds, the former Fighting Irish defender showed he's a combination of size, speed, agility and offers value at near every level of the field.
+Coming in at 6-4 and weighing 220 pounds, the former Fighting Irish defender showed he's a combination of size, speed and agility.

-New safeties coach Joe Danna told reporters at his introductory press conference he simply wants playmakers on the backend.
+New Houston safeties coach Joe Danna recently said he simply wants playmakers on the backend.
 Hamilton fits the criteria, regardless of what a stopwatch suggests.

-Few players move as elusiveness in space as Hamilton.
-He hits like a linebacker yet has the coverage skills of a cornerback.
+He hits like a linebacker, yet has the coverage skills of a cornerback.
 During his three seasons at Notre Dame, Hamilton was versatile as well.
 He took reps at strong safety near the line of scrimmage.
 He also lined up in zone coverage as the team's free safety.

-Smith's defense last season primarily played in zone coverage.
-He also mixed in man formations, but the safeties usually played in a two-high look.
+Texans Trade Call on Falcons WR Calvin Ridley?
+Gambling Suspension Could End Career

+With Calvin Ridley potentially available, would the Texans make an offer to add him?
+Nope.
+Not any more.

 Should Texans Be All In On Notre Dame's Kyle Hamilton At No. 3?